Indian steel-makers step up exports to Europe

-Indian steel majors are tapping into the export market, primarily Europe, as supply glut from Russia, Ukraine and China lead to a jump in spot steel prices there.
-Indian steel majors, as per market sources, have seen an at least 5 percentage point jump in exports to Europe which now stands at between 30 and 35 per cent of total production.
+Indian steel majors are tapping the export market, primarily Europe, as supply shortage from Russia, Ukraine and China led to a jump in spot steel prices there.
+Indian steel majors, according to market sources, have seen at least 5 percentage point jump in exports to Europe which now stand at between 30 and 35 per cent of total production.

-Indian steel majors normally export close to 20-25 per cent of their product, with Europe being a major buyer.
-The quartet of JSW, Tata Steel, Jindal Steel and Power Ltd (JSPL) and ArcelorMittal Nippon Steel (AMNS) continue to be the major exporters.
+Indian steel majors normally export close to 20-25 per cent of their production, with Europe being a major buyer.
+JSW, Tata Steel, Jindal Steel and Power Ltd (JSPL) and ArcelorMittal Nippon Steel (AMNS) continue to be the major exporters.

-According to data available from the Ministry of Steel, exports (of finished steel) has risen by 30 per cent y-o-y , to 12.29 million for an 11-month-period of FY22 (April - February).
-In the corresponding period last fiscal, finished steel exports stood at around 9.5 million tonnes.
+According to data available with the Ministry of Steel, exports (of finished steel) rose 30 per cent y-o-y , to 12.29 million in the 11-month-period of FY22 (April-February).
+In the corresponding period last fiscal, finished steel exports stood at 9.5 million tonnes.

 JSW refused to comment on the matter.

-According to Ranjan Dhar, CMO, AMNS, exports account for “approximately 10-15 per cent” of its annual production of 7.5 million tonne.
+According to Ranjan Dhar, CMO, AMNS, exports account for “approximately 10-15 per cent” of the company’s annual production of 7.5 million tonnes.
 The focus continues to be on catering to domestic demand.

 “There has been some increase in prices primarily because of input cost rise like that of Australian coking coal.
 But, in terms of volume growth there has not been much jump for us.
 Moreover, there is good domestic demand that we are catering to,” he said.